-The Spiritus Short Film Prize is an initiative of the Australian Centre for Christianity and Culture at Charles Sturt University as part of its commitment to promote the lively interaction between arts, sciences and culture; one of the Four Pillars of the Centre’s work and mission.
+The Spiritus Short Film Prize is an initiative of the Australian Centre for Christianity and Culture at Charles Sturt University as part of its commitment to promote the lively interaction between the arts, sciences and culture; one of the Four Pillars of the Centre’s work and mission.
 The Centre believes that there is wisdom to be found in such an interaction which can contribute to a vision of hope and the common good for Australia.

-The Judges of the Spiritus Australia Short Film Prize makes awards to films and to filmmakers according to the following criteria: high artistic quality, wisdom for the common good, human and planetary flourishing, universal impact and inventive expression.
+The Judges of the Spiritus Australia Short Film Prize make awards to films and to filmmakers according to the following criteria: high artistic quality, wisdom for the common good, human and planetary flourishing, universal impact and inventive expression.
 See Rules and Terms for full description of each criteria.

 The are 6 prize categories: